argoproj/argo-events/api/event-source.md

 <p>

-Data of the event source
+Value of the event source

 </p>